 Return to Case Study Menu →

-Startup artisanal charcutiers PorkShop came to DesignSociety with a unique challenge: to rapidly expand their word-of-mouth artisanal cult charcuterie business from private foodservice into a national brand - without alienating the small cult / foodie following they had developed, or jeopardizing their authentic recipes and artisanal curing methods in the process.
+Startup artisanal charcutiers PorkShop came to DesignSociety with a specific challenge: to rapidly expand their word-of-mouth artisanal cult charcuterie business from private foodservice into a national brand - without alienating the small cult / foodie following they had developed, or jeopardizing their authentic recipes and artisanal curing methods in the process.
+Oh, and in about two month's time.
+Sobey's (the second largest food retailer in Canada) was already set to make the deal, having fallen in love with the product at a food conference.

-The first step was to synthesize the brand story and craft a new identity that would resonate authentically with foodies; then build a suite of packaging that would embody these values at retail and expand notions of artisanal quality and innovation.
+The first step was to rapidly synthesize the brand story and craft a new identity that would resonate authentically with foodies; then build a suite of packaging that would embody these values at retail and expand notions of their artisanal quality and traditional craft methods.

 These three core brand messaging tenets were applied across all storytelling, naming, packaging and brand development: